Kingvic/helixscreen/README.md

 HelixScreen is a next-generation printer control interface built from the ground up using LVGL 9's declarative XML system.
 Designed for embedded hardware with limited resources, it brings advanced Klipper features to printers that ship with restrictive vendor UIs.

-> ⚠️ **Development Status:** This project is in active development (Alpha/Prototype phase).
-Core functionality works, but expect breaking changes and incomplete features.
+> 🚀 **Development Status:** Beta - Core functionality is complete with 14 production panels, 18 settings, and full Moonraker integration.
+Ready for testing on real hardware.
 See [Project Status](#project-status) for details.

 **Quick Links:** [Features](#key-features) · [Screenshots](#screenshots) · [Getting Started](#quick-start) · [Requirements](#requirements) · [Documentation](#documentation) · [FAQ](#faq) · [Contributing](docs/CONTRIBUTING.md) · [Roadmap](docs/ROADMAP.md)